gulkhan92/Multimodal_RAG_Chatbot_-with_EmbedAnything/README.md

 Images are retrieved from local storage and passed as raw bytes alongside the text prompt to Gemini, allowing the LLM to perform final cross-modal reasoning.

+## Authentication & Authorization
+The application uses a robust, database-driven Role-Based Access Control (RBAC) system.

+- **Authentication**: Handled via JWT (JSON Web Tokens).
+The `/token` endpoint validates user credentials against the database and issues a short-lived access token.
+- **Database**: Uses SQLite for simplicity and ease of setup, with SQLAlchemy as the ORM.
+The schema supports users, roles, and their relationships.
+- **Roles**:
+  - `admin`: Full access, including administrative endpoints like `/ingest/sync`.
+  - `viewer`: Standard user role, can access the chat functionality.
+- **Authorization**: Protected endpoints use a `RoleChecker` dependency in FastAPI to ensure the authenticated user has the required role to perform an action.
+- **User Management**: A default `admin` user is created via a database seeding script.
+New users can self-register through the UI and are assigned the `viewer` role by default.

 ## Technologies
 - **Language**: Python 3.11+
 - **Frontend**: React, TypeScript, Vite